 Warkworth Community CinemaContact - Mike Kilkenny.
 Tel: 01665 710180.
 Email: woodend.kilkenny @ gmail.com

-The Community Cinema has been running for seven years with performances in the Main Hall on the first Saturday of each month at 19:30.
-The programme is a mix of Mainstream and World Cinema.
+The Community Cinema normally meets on the first Friday of each month at 19:30.
+It started in 2010 with "A Passage to India" and continues to provide a mix of Mainstream and World Cinema.
 An entrance donation of £4 is encouraged and goes to support the maintenance/development of the Hall.
 Refreshments are available in the Supper Room, with profits being donated to charity.

 Friday 6 December 2019: Stan and Ollie (2018).
 Jon S Baird.
 PG.
 1Hr 30Min.
 Biography/Drama/Comedy.
 Starring Steve Coogan, John C Reilly and Shirley Henderson.
 A love letter to cinema‘s odd couple.
 Steve Coogan and John C Reilly excel in this bittersweet film about the twilight years of the great double act.
 This affectionate drama balances humour and pathos, laughter and tears.
 Joined at the hip but sometimes separated at their heart, the film begins with them at the top of their game in 1937 Hollywood, popular but underpaid.
 Sixteen years later they visit Newcastle during their long decline.
 Throughout there is an intriguing interplay between the performers real and fictional personas that lends emotional weight to the "stuff and nonsense" of their act.
 A lovely, generous, tonic for the Christmas season.